 YHA's governance starts at grass roots level with our members.
 Our democratic structure means members can influence and help develop policy through joining YHA.
-Any member can attend and vote at the AGM, where Board Members are elected and motions debated.

 Annual General Meeting (AGM)

 The AGM meets to receive the annual accounts, consider and vote on any resolutions and motions.
 The results of the Trustee election is also announced at the AGM.
 To attend the AGM and have the right to vote, members must have signed up for Company Membership and be on the Register of Company Members.

 Our virtual AGM 2020 was held on Saturday 13th November.
 There were 113 Company Members (eligible to vote) present.
 Cathyrn Hayhurts was re-elected as a Trustee.
 Darren Barker and Anna Welsh were elected as new Trustees for a four-year term.
 In, addition, the Chair announced that the Board had co-opted Tegryn Jones and Caleb Stevens as Trustees both for a one-year term.
 The Company Members approved changes to the Articles of Association including evolving the current Nominations Panel into a Nominations Committee reporting to the Board but retaining independent members elected ahead of the AGM; allowing online meetings; and the removal of some transitional provisions relating to previous governance changes which no longer applied.

 The Board’s link with the membership comes through Company Membership – a special status of the YHA membership that enables members to have an input in to decision making, whilst providing the Board with a mechanism to consult with the membership.

 Company Members receive regular updates from the Chief Executive and Trustees, are invited to the AGM and are eligible to vote on resolutions, and have a dedicated and secure area of the YHA website.